zhizhizhizhizhi/tp/docs/DeveloperGuide.md

 Sorting is implemented as a `SortCommand` class which extends from the abstract `Command` class and makes use of a `SortCommandParser` to parse the parameters input by the user.
 This is in line with the original AddressBook3's Command pattern.

-`SortCommand` relies on several pre-defined `Comparator`s to execute the sorting, one of which is selected for use when the user's input is successfully parsed.
+`SortCommand` relies on several pre-defined `Comparator` objects to execute the sorting, one of which is selected for use when the user's input is successfully parsed by `SortCommandParser`.
 For example, when the user inputs `sort english`, a SortCommand object is created with a `Comparator` to compare the `EnglishPhrase`s of each `FlashCard` object in the `Glossary`.

 This class diagram outlines the structure of `SortCommand` and `SortCommand` and how they interact with